ASHISHYADAV85270/progressive-web-app/Readme.md

    - PWAs can access device APIs, providing enhanced functionality and a richer user experience.
 Examples include accessing the camera, geolocation, Bluetooth, and more, allowing PWAs to deliver app-like capabilities directly through the browser.

+## Disadvantages of PWA

+1. **Performance Issues**
+   - PWAs may not perform as well as native apps, especially on older devices or slower networks.

+2. **Limited Access to Device APIs**
+   - PWAs may not have full access to all device APIs, limiting their capabilities compared to native apps.

+3. **Limited User Experience**
+   - PWAs may not have the same level of user experience as native apps, especially in terms of performance and accessibility.

+4. **Limited Discoverability**
+   - PWAs may not be as discoverable as native apps, especially on app stores or in search results.

+5. **Limited Security**
+   - PWAs may not have the same level of security as native apps, especially in terms of data protection and user authentication.

 ## Conclusion

 PWAs combine the advantages of both websites and native apps, making them a versatile solution for modern web applications.
 By addressing the limitations of traditional apps and websites, PWAs offer a cost-effective and engaging experience for users.

+## WebAssembly

+WebAssembly (Wasm) is a binary instruction format for a stack-based virtual machine.
+Wasm is designed as a portable target for compilation of high-level languages like C/C++, Rust, etc. (Future things)